girikgarg8/Git_Tutorial/README.md

 16. `git remote rename <oldname> <newname> ` : this command renames the remote connection

 17. `git pull <remote name> <branch name>`: downloads latest changes from the branch of the mentioned remote in the local repository.

+Merge conflicts is something we need to know how to deal with.